 South of Highway 401 stands the impressive new facility housing Oshawa’s GO and Via stations.
 Behind it the Canadian National Railway’s impressive Oshawa yard sprawls out.

-The history of rail in Oshawa begins in 1856 with the opening of the Grand Trunk Railway, a company providing passenger and freight service to the Province of Canada and parts of the Northeastern USA.
+The history of rail in Oshawa begins in 1856 with the opening of the Grand Trunk Railway, a company providing passenger and freight service to the Province of Canada and parts of the Northeastern and Midwestern USA.
 Its Oshawa station and railyard would have been just a little to the Southeast of the intersection of Simcoe and Bloor.
-In 1923 the struggling Grand Trunk Railway would be nationalized as Canadian National Railway.
+In 1923 the struggling Grand Trunk Railway would be nationalized to form part of the Canadian National Railway.
 During the 1950s the original site became obsolete, forcing the relocation to the modern site on at Bloor and Thornton.

 For a time the Canadian Pacific Railway also offered Oshawa a passenger service.
 In 1912 a passenger station was opened at the Canadian Pacific yard just south of Cowan Park.
 Yet it only lasted into the 60s, once again leaving Oshawa with only one passenger service.

 The late 60s saw the Canadian passenger rail services in general decline, with both CP and CN axing lines.
 This prompted the government to acquire the remaining passenger services of the two and consolidate them into Via Rail in 1976.